Come and enjoy company and conversation with others from your local area over a delicious meal, prepared with care by FoodCycle volunteers.

 Finding us is easy!
 You can take the number 50 bus from central Manchester to right outside the venue, or hop on the tram to Langworthy (and it’s a 6 minute walk).
 We’re close to Weaste, Seedly and Pendleton.

 Everyone is welcome at FoodCycle.
-We know that the cost of living continues to increase, so whatever your reason for needing a meal, you are welcome to join us.
+Whatever your reason for needing a meal, you are welcome to join us.
 Some people come for the food.
 Some people come for the company.
 No matter your background, you’ll be greeted warmly by our friendly volunteers.

 If you are over 18, yes!
-We have a number of different roles from welcoming our guests, cooking up a storm in the kitchen, helping collect surplus food, managing regional social media pages or making weekly phone calls.
+We have a number of different roles from welcoming our guests, cooking up a storm in the kitchen, helping collect surplus food or managing regional social media pages.
 All volunteers must be over 18 and no specific experience is required.

 Visit our volunteer page for more information and to sign up here.

 We go where we’re needed to provide support for the people who benefit from our services, from older guests to refugees and asylum seekers, homeless people and those affected by mental ill health or tight budgets.
 We look for areas that could benefit from our community dining model, and where we might find a steady source of willing volunteers and local businesses happy to donate surplus food.

 Most importantly, we start a conversation – working with local organisations to provide insight on the needs and problems facing each community’s residents.
 We monitor and evaluate carefully to ensure all our Projects are effective, nourish as many people as possible and strengthen the community from within.

 If you would like to ask about setting up a FoodCycle in your area please complete our location enquiry form here.

 Food poverty is the inability to get enough healthy, affordable food.
 This can be due to lack of income, poor transport to local shops, knowledge about what constitutes a healthy diet, or the skills to create healthy meals.